 This Brooklyn club was potent, on its way to 96 wins and the World Series, where it pushed the Yankees to seven games.
 Roy Campanella, Gil Hodges, Jackie Robinson, Pee Wee Reese, Duke Snider -- many of the names remain memorable nearly 70 years later.

 The Dodgers were off to a 20-7 start when the Reds came to Ebbets Field, and after a 1-2-3 top of the first, Cincinnati nearly got out of the inning with minimal damage.
 While a Snider two-run homer helped Brooklyn go up 3-0, there were two outs when Hodges walked in a full count.
 Just like that, the floodgates opened.
 An astonishing 14 straight batters reached base without the benefit of an extra-base hit, and the Reds needed four pitchers to get through the inning.

 On Aug.
-31, 2004, the Indians had come to the Bronx and handed the Yankees the most lopsided loss in franchise history, a 22-0 shellacking.
-Five years later, with the Yanks playing just the third game in their new stadium, the Tribe equaled that offensive outburst -- but did much of their damage in a single inning.
+31, 2004, Cleveland had come to the Bronx and handed the Yankees the most lopsided loss in franchise history, a 22-0 shellacking.
+Five years later, with the Yanks playing just the third game in their new stadium, the same opponent equaled that offensive outburst -- but did much of their damage in a single inning.

 Starter Chien-Ming Wang retired just one of nine batters in the second, allowing a three-run homer to Shin-Soo Choo and ballooning his season ERA to 34.50.
 Anthony Claggett was next into the fire -- for his MLB debut, no less.
 He allowed two doubles, a walk, a single and back-to-back homers to Asdrúbal Cabrera (grand slam) and Grady Sizemore before the damage was done.